alexpdp7/alexpdp7/programming/python/project_setup.md

 Even if you are not running your code using the latest versions of Python, try to support all the newest available versions.

 Use continuous integration to run your tests in all supported versions of Python.

-This implies that development should be possible to do without using a specific version of Python, so pyenv or similar is not strictly needed.

 # Use ipython and ipdb